 The Drawbacks

-While the motor hums along quietly, the user interface is not quite as subtle.
-A frequent annoyance is the loud, piercing beep that sounds every time you change a setting or when the timer counts down.
-There is no way to mute this, which can be jarring if you are trying to have a relaxing, meditative session.
-Additionally, the power cord connection can be a bit temperamental; it is somewhat short and located in a spot where it can wiggle loose if you move the machine around frequently.
-You will want to ensure the cord is firmly seated before every use to avoid power cutting out mid-workout.
+While the motor hums along quietly, the controls are not quite as subtle.
+A loud, piercing beep sounds every time you change a setting or when the timer counts down.
+Since there is no way to mute this, the noise can be jarring if you are trying to have a relaxing session.
+You also need to watch out for the power cord connection; the cable is somewhat short and located in a spot where it can wiggle loose if you move the machine around.
+You will want to ensure the cord is firmly seated before every use to avoid the power cutting out mid-workout.

 Best For